frmahmud/Data-Analysis-and-Plotting-using-Python/README.md

-Data Analysis and Plotting using Python

-The following tasks were performed:
+**Data-Driven Analysis of GDP Growth across Countries and Regions**

+This project utilizes Python to analyze historical Gross Domestic Product (GDP) data for various countries and regions.
+It leverages Seaborn for data visualization, enabling insightful comparisons of economic trends.

+**Key Steps:**
-1. Loaded both GDP and population data files.
+1. Data Acquisition: Both GDP and population data are loaded from CSV files.
-2. Renamed country names using Python and dropped columns that are not needed for data cleaning or manipulation.
+2. Data Preprocessing: Country names are standardized using Python functions.
+Irrelevant columns are removed to streamline the analysis.
-3. Calculated GDP per capita for each year between 1960 and 2020.
+3. Feature Engineering: GDP per capita is calculated for each year between 1960 and 2020, enriching the data for deeper insights.
-4. Compared GDP growth of different regions of the world and visualized the comparison using Seaborn.
+4. Comparative Analysis and Visualization: GDP growth trends across different world regions are compared and visualized using Seaborn's informative plots.